shahadelshehaby/conference-registration-system/README.md

 ## 1. Executive Summary

 The University of Dubai (UD) currently manages faculty conference attendance through a fully **manual, paper-based process**.
-Faculty members complete a Microsoft Word checklist (Appendix I, R 10.3), which is physically routed through up to five levels of approvers before manual data entry into Excel spreadsheets.
-This process is error-prone, time-consuming, and provides no real-time visibility to stakeholders.
+Faculty members complete a Microsoft Word checklist, which is routed through up to five levels of approvers before manual data entry into Excel spreadsheets.
+This process is error-prone, time-consuming, and provides no real-time visibility to the management.

 The **Conference Registration System (CRS)** is a purpose-built, web-based platform that will digitise, automate, and intelligently manage this end-to-end workflow — from initial faculty application through multi-tier approvals, automated Purchase Requisition Form (PRF) generation, and live executive dashboards.